Blagoja95/todo-app/README.md

 - Filter by all/active/complete todos ✅
 - Clear all completed todos ✅
 - Toggle light and dark mode ✅
-- Edit tasks (✖️ todo)
+- Edit tasks ✅
 - **Bonus**: Drag and drop to reorder items on the list (✖️ todo)

 ## My process

 ### Built with

-- Semantic HTML5 markup
 - SASS
-- JavaScript
+- TS
 - BEM
 - MVC Architecture
 - Mobile-first workflow
+- Webpack
+- custom jekyll gh pages workflow with webpack

 **First step was planing:**
 ![General layout plan of html](./readmeAssets/Screenshot%202022-03-21%20at%2014-44-16%20Figma.png)